Skip to Main Content

 How To Post Job Ads Outside of Recruit

 When your department's academic personnel staff create a recruitment, UCLA Academic Recruit makes a URL that will take potential applicants right to that job's application page (including job description and application requirements).
-That URL should then be incorporated into any job advertisements, postings to job board websites, or emails you send out--here's an example from the Department of English's website.
+That URL should then be incorporated into any job advertisements, postings to job board websites, or emails you send out.

 How to Manage an External Dossier Service (e.g. Interfolio) within UCLA Academic Recruit